Quit for a day, quit for life! It may be the best thing you’ll ever do for your health.

 Smokers are also at higher risk for:

-Talk to your VA health care provider at your nearest VA health care facility today to get basic information about how to quit.
+Talk to your VA health care provider at your nearest VA health care facility about the many tools available to help you quit.
+Combine smoking cessation medications with counseling for the best chance of quitting smoking.

 In addition to working with your VA health care provider, there are things you can do to get ready to quit: